Accessibility Reports and Multi-Year Plans

 - the built environment.

-The five-year Plan outlines more than 120 commitments; to date, 96% of these commitments have been completed or are in progress.
+The five-year MYAP outlines more than 120 commitments to advance accessibility across all areas of the Board's operations.
+To date, these commitments have been completed or remain ongoing.

-The following sections highlight achievements and measures taken during the fourth year of implementation of the 2020-2025 Multi-Year Accessibility Plan.
+The following sections highlight achievements and measures undertaken during the fifth and final year of implementation of the 2020-2025 MYAP.
+As part of the transition to the next planning cycle, the Human Rights Office is leading the development of the new 2025–2030 Multi-Year Accessibility Plan.

 Accessibility Advisory Committee Meetings